Johnny Depp on stand: Ex-wife Heard’s allegations ‘heinous’

 So far, Depp’s friends, family and employees have testified that Heard was the aggressor in the relationship, physically attacking him on multiple occasions.
 Heard’s former personal assistant testified that Heard spit in her face in a fit of rage.

-Meanwhile, jurors have seen text messages in which Depp uses vulgar language to describe Heard and spells out his desire to get revenge against her.
+Meanwhile, jurors have seen text messages in which Depp used vulgar language to describe Heard and spelled out his desire to get revenge against her.
 Heard’s lawyers have said he physically and sexually assaulted her on multiple occasions, often in situations where he drank so much he later blacked out.

+Depp apologized for the text messages on Tuesday, saying they were written in the “heat of the moment” and he was “ashamed of some of the references made.”

+Depp said Heard’s allegations of his substance abuse have been “grossly embellished” and that there have been no moments where he’s been out of control.

 The lawsuit itself is supposed to be over whether Heard libeled Depp when she wrote a 2018 op-ed piece in The Washington Post about domestic violence.
 In the article, Heard referred to herself as a “public figure representing domestic abuse.”

-She never mentioned Depp by name, but Depp and his lawyers say it’s a clear reference to accusations Heard made in 2016 when the couple divorced and she sought a restraining order against him.
+She never mentioned Depp by name, but Depp and his lawyers said it was a clear reference to accusations Heard made in 2016 when the couple divorced and she sought a restraining order against him.

-Heard’s lawyers, who have filed their own countersuit against Depp, say nothing in the article libels him.
+Heard’s lawyers, who have filed their own countersuit against Depp, said nothing in the article libels him.
 They say the abuse allegations are true, and that the damage to Depp’s reputation — which he says got him booted from the lucrative “Pirates of the Caribbean” movie franchise — came from his own bad behavior.

 Depp’s testimony is expected to stretch into Wednesday.
 Heard is scheduled to testify later in the trial.